US employers add strong 222K jobs; jobless rate at 4.4 pct.

 WASHINGTON (AP) — U.S. employers added a robust 222,000 jobs in June, the most in four months, a reassuring sign that businesses may be confident enough to keep hiring despite a slow-growing economy.

-The government also revised up its estimate of job growth for April and May by a combined 47,000.
-In the first six months of this year, hiring has averaged nearly 180,000 jobs a month, only slightly below last year’s pace.
+Friday’s jobs report from the government suggested that after eight years of a grinding but resilient recovery, companies still have room to hire at a healthy pace.
+Though the rate of job growth has slowed since 2014 and 2015, it’s still enough to draw in people who had previously stopped looking for work.
+The proportion of adults with jobs has reached 60.1 percent, just below April’s figure, which was the highest since the recession ended in 2009.

-Yet even with the strong hiring, average hourly pay rose in June by just 2.5 percent from a year earlier.
-That’s below the 3.5 percent pace typical of a healthy economy.
+The steadfast hiring could benefit President Donald Trump.
+Economists have raised concern that growth under Trump could begin to falter as the economic recovery enters its ninth year — the third-longest since World War II.
+So far, the job market and economy look broadly the same as they did last year, though Trump has boasted that his policies are accelerating hiring and growth.

-Friday’s figures suggest that after eight years of a grinding but resilient recovery, American businesses still have room to hire at a healthy pace.
-The rate of job growth has slowed since peaking in 2014 and 2015.
-But it is still strong enough to pull in workers who had previously stopped looking for work.
-The proportion of adults who have jobs ticked up to 60.1 percent, just below April’s figure, which was the highest since the recession ended in 2009.
+Even with June’s strong hiring, average hourly pay rose just 2.5 percent from a year earlier, below the 3.5 percent typical of a healthy economy.
+Employers in many industries remain reluctant to raise pay.

-The solid hiring and the increase in people seeking work signal that economic growth should be decent, if not robust, through 2017, said John Silvia, chief economist at Wells Fargo.
+The numbers signal that economic growth should be decent, if not robust, through 2017, said John Silvia, chief economist at Wells Fargo.

 “It’s a good report for the economy,” he said.
 “It really does say that we’ve got 2 percent-plus growth for the second half of the year.”